j-andrews7/Pipelines/Documentation/ChIP_Seq_Pipeline.md

 ---

 ## Quick Quality Control
 First things first, check your actual sequence files to be sure your data isn't hot garbage before you go through all of this.
 I generally recommend [FASTQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/), as it gives a good overview of how well your sequencing went.
 It's also dead easy to use and will indicate whether you might need to trim adaptors off your reads.
+It will tell you how many duplicate reads you have, which for histone ChIP-seq shouldn't be more than 20% or so.

-Low
+## Alignment

 ## Peak Calling